 LGBT Human Services and Mental Health Certificate

-Offered online to all CSPP students, this LGBT Human Services and Health Certificate program is designed to meet the growing need for behavioral health professionals to develop competencies in working with lesbian, gay male, bisexual and transgender individuals, couples and families.
-The program focuses on multicultural competencies specific to the intersecting identities of LGBT clients, historical and cultural influences impacting LGBT clients, and best practice procedures for assessing and addressing issues in LGBT mental health.
+Offered online to CSPP students, the LGBT Human Services and Mental Health Certificate is designed to meet the growing need for behavioral health professionals to develop competencies in working with lesbian, gay male, bisexual and transgender individuals, couples and families.
+The certificate focuses on multicultural competencies specific to the intersecting identities of LGBT clients, historical and cultural influences impacting LGBT clients, and best practices for assessing and addressing issues in LGBT mental health.

-All students are required to take the Foundations of LGBT Mental Health Course.
-The remaining required units are divided into two Groups: Advanced Study Courses (where one group within the LGBT community is explored in a more exhaustive way) and LGBT Electives (which examine therapeutic interventions across all of the LGBT community).
-Students are required to take at least one Advanced Study Course and at least two LGBT Electives.
-Additional Courses may be taken from either group to round out the 12 unit requirement.
+Students pursuing the certificate are required to take the Foundations of LGBT Mental Health Course.
+The remaining required units are divided into two Groups: Advanced Study Courses (where issues impacting one group within the LGBT community are explored in more depth) and LGBT Electives (which focus on a specific are of practice and topic within the broader LGBT literature).
+Students are required to take at least one Advanced Study Course, at least two LGBT Electives, and a two-semester practice sequence involving direct service provision.
+Additional Courses may be taken from either group to round out the 12-unit requirement.
 The philosophy behind this distribution is based upon the student’s preference for breadth versus depth.
-For Example, some students may choose to take the Foundations, Advanced Study in Transgender Issues, and all of the LGBT Electives—thus given breadth for therapeutic interventions with all groups, but deeper understanding of Transgender Issues.
-Another student may focus on the Advanced Study courses, taking the Lesbian, Bi-sexual and Gay Male courses while being exposed to Transgender issues in two elective courses.
-This assures minimal competence with all LGBT groups, but allows for greater knowledge and competence with one group.
+For example, some students may choose to take the Foundations Course (which surveys issues that impact all communities within the LGBT umbrella), the Advanced Study in Transgender Issues Course (which gives them more in-depth knowledge about the transgender community over all others), and two LGBT Electives focusing on issues related to couples and families, and lifespan development.
+This assures minimal competence with all LGBT groups, while allowing students to tailor the curriculum to their interests.

 The certificate is awarded when the student completes 12 units of the coursework during their graduate matriculation.